boyter/boyter.org/content/posts/bloom-filter.md

 ## Conclusion

 So, what started as me wanting to implement bitfunnel myself turned into a longer than I expected look at bloom filters in general.
-I have to admit they are now my new favourite data structure (wow... how much of a nerd do you have to be to have one of those) supplanting my previous which was the vector space.
+I have to admit they are now my new favorite data structure (wow... how much of a nerd do you have to be to have one of those) supplanting my previous which was the vector space.
 While I don't really have any use for bloom filters in much of what I do from day to day I'm hoping like <https://boyter.org/posts/media-clipping-using-ffmpeg-with-cache-eviction-2-random-for-disk-caching-at-scale/> 2 random cache eviction I might get to use it one of these days.